urban-wombat/gotables/README.md

    5. SortUnique to remove NaN and zero values.

-8. **gotable Table is _simple_**.
+8. **gotables Table is _simple_**.
 For instance, sorting (and searching) a table is probably as easy as it can possibly be.
    And that can mean multiple sort/search keys, and even reverse keys.
 It's very simple.
-And if a wrong column name is used, or you forget to set sort keys before sorting, the gotable error handling system will notice and return to you a meaningful error message.
+And if a wrong column name is used, or you forget to set sort keys before sorting, the gotables error handling system will notice and return to you a meaningful error message.

 9. Some advantages are subtle.
 For instance, **versioning** is easier.
 Your program can test for the presence of particular columns (and their types) before accessing potentially new columns of data.
 And sending a table with additional columns will not break downstream code.

-10. gotable is written in the Go language, using purely Go libraries.
+10. gotables is written in the Go language, using purely Go libraries.
 No third-party libraries will be used.
-If down the track non-Go libraries are needed, a separate distribution will be created (to contain any third-party dependency issues) and will itself use gotable as a third-party library to maintain separation.
+If down the track non-Go libraries are needed, a separate distribution will be created (to contain any third-party dependency issues) and will itself use gotables as a third-party library to maintain separation.
-	The core gotable library will **not* use third-party libraries.
+	The core gotables library will **not* use third-party libraries.

-## Go Doc for gotable
+## Go Doc for gotables

 https://urban-wombat.github.io

-## What Is A gotable.Table?
+## What Is A gotables.Table?

-A gotable.Table is a table of data with the following sections:
+A gotables.Table is a table of data with the following sections:
 1. A table name in square brackets:   **[planets]**
 2. A row of one or more column names: **name      mass**
 3. A row of one or more column types: **string    float64**